 2011/12, a small number of further departures have occurred annually since then.
-However, as with 2019/20, no new departures were approved in 2020/21.
+In 2021/22 one senior officer left the authority under the voluntary redundancy scheme, the details of their departure are contained in the table at note 2 above.
+No departures were approved in 2020/21.